viamrobotics/viam-java-sdk/android/examples/module/README.md

         1. `./gradlew copyModuleRelease --into </some/path>`
         2. Use the CLI to package the contents of `/some/path` where `mod.sh` is the executable and `module.jar` is the only additional file to be tarballed up.
+4. The component to add will be a generic component with model `viam:generic:mygeneric`

 ## Building this example